AI-powered accounts payable automation: 2026 Malaysia guide

 Key takeaways:

-Accounts payable automation replaces manual invoice handling — capture, approval, payment, and reconciliation — with a system that runs the full cycle for you.
+Accounts payable automation replaces manual invoice handling with a system that runs the full cycle for you, with AI handling the repetitive work that used to slow your team down.

-Airwallex Bill Pay automates the full AP cycle, including local FPX and DuitNow payments and supplier payments at competitive rates that save you up to 80% on FX fees.
+Airwallex Bill Pay automates the full AP cycle, including local FPX and DuitNow payments and international supplier payments.
+You also get AI-powered invoice capture and automated PO matching built in.

 What is accounts payable automation?